Unemployment climbs but jobs returning - Shepparton News

 Australia's unemployment rate rose to a two-decade high in June as a gradual easing in coronavirus-related lockdowns encouraged more people to look for work.

-Unemployment rose to a seasonally-adjusted 7.4 per cent, figures from the Australian Bureau of Statistics showed on Thursday, with another 69,300 jobs lost during the month.
+Unemployment rose to a seasonally-adjusted 7.4 per cent, figures from the Australian Bureau of Statistics showed on Thursday, with the number of unemployed people rising by another 69,300 during the month.

 Economists had, on average, expected the unemployment rate to jump to 7.3 per cent.